Sue MillinocketGeorge Bounacos2022-03-13T13:24:22-07:00

 Sue is an old-school book nerd who remembers when Arrow and Tab book club delivery days were the highlight of elementary school.
 She would trudge home with her stack of paperbacks and lie on the front porch swing and read – Beverly Cleary, Judy Blume, and so many more.
 After switching to Stephen King at age 12, clearly marking her as a JDR (Juvenile Delinquent Reader), she was able to hide just enough of her inner nerd to survive high school.

-When she isn’t reading, watching TV and movies, having a love/hate relationship with her two cats, drinking martinis with her husband or over-mothering her now nearly grown children, Sue is an Editorial Manager at Silver Beacon Marketing.
-She oversees Readers Lane, Movie Rewind and Pop Rock Nation and nags her boss about his schedule.
+When she isn’t reading, watching TV and movies, having a love/hate relationship with her two cats, drinking martinis with her husband, or trying to over-mother her grown children, Sue is the Editorial Director at Silver Beacon Marketing.
+She oversees Readers Lane and Movie Rewind and nags her boss about his schedule.
 She feels that this is an ideal use of her skill sets.

 Novel Novellas Author: Stephen King I’ll never give up on Stephen King.
 I know he’s prolific and not every word ...Read More